 Independent private sector entities, including academic and non-profit organisations, are rapidly contributing to the overall satellite infrastructure.
 The Agencies are developing frameworks to integrate these new contributions.

-NIPCC-endorsed methods for estimating GHG inventories in support of Nationally Determined Contributions vary widely. ements ininventory will occur if theSignificant effort is required to better align these methods and integrate advanced observational and modelling capabilities.
+National approaches to implementing the IPCC-endorsed methods for estimating GHG inventories vary widely.
+Improvements in the quality and transparency of the inventory process will occur if the Parties better align their approaches and integrate advanced observational and modelling capabilities.

 In addition to supporting the Global Stocktake process, the Agencies are comparing current and planned capabilities against the observing needs expressed in the 2022 GCOS Implementation Plan.
 Initial results reveal that, for most ECVs, advanced space and ground capabilities support data collection and uses, including the detection of changing patterns and impacts.
 However, measurement continuity for some key ECVs (e.g., precipitation and some atmospheric gas profiles) is a top concern.
 Measurement gaps in time series reduce the ability to identify key environmental changes and patterns.